-Here we describe how we modify our dynamic GAM into a joint multivariate statistical model for collections of time series.
+Here we describe how we can modify a DGAM into a joint multivariate statistical model for collections of time series.
 Dynamic factor models that account for multivariate relationships in time series data are closely aligned with static latent factor models, which are used in quantitative ecology to jointly model multiple species by estimating shared responses to unmeasured ecological drivers (Warton et al. 2015, Thorson et al. 2016, Ovaskainen et al. 2017, Ward et al. 2021).
 A latent factor model is a function of unmeasured random predictors (factors) that induce correlations between responses via factor loadings while exercising dimension reduction.
 Often, species do demonstrate correlated responses to gradients, meaning that a smaller set of factors (i.e. a low-dimensional representation) than the total number of possible inter-species relationships can adequately capture the main axes of covariation (Letten et al. 2015, Warton et al. 2015).
 A dynamic factor model assumes the factors evolve as time series.
 The strength of this approach is that a small number of latent factors can often model the temporal behaviors of a much larger set of series.
-This dimension reduction simplifies the estimation and forecasting tasks, as only the smaller set of dynamic factors and the series’ specific factor loadings needs to be estimated to generate forecasts (De Stefani et al. 2019).
-In our dynamic GAM, each series’ latent trend is composed of a linear combination of these common factors:
+This dimension reduction simplifies the estimation and forecasting tasks, as only the smaller set of dynamic factors and the series’ specific factor loadings need to be estimated to generate forecasts (De Stefani et al. 2019).
+In a dynamic factor DGAM, each series’ latent trend is composed of a linear combination of these common factors:

 EYj,t=g-1β0+ i=1Isi,j,t(xi,t) + k=1K(zk,tθj) eq.
 5